Welcome to Lawn and Garden Magic

 .
 For a permanent link to this article, or to bookmark it for further reading, click here.

-Why Composting is Worth the Effortfrom: Lawn and Garden Magic
+Composting is an Organic Gardener's Best Friendfrom: Lawn and Garden Magic

 Making A Compost News

 HERE is an easy compost recipe that even a newbie can handle and is great for those living in small spaces.
 You can now compost even if you do not have a garden.
 A compost uses only a few ingredients, does not release any smell and if the amount is ...

 Raised Beds And Compost Make Gardening Easy - South County Times

 Raised Beds And Compost Make Gardening Easy

 To build a raised bed all gardeners need to do is create a box (or multiple boxes) that sits on the ground and fill it with a mixture of soil and compost.
 There are many other benefits to raised bed gardening: less bending over, less weeding, less ...

 Groups seek action on compost plant odors - The News Journal

 "One of the things I'm requiring is that they significantly increase the amount they're spending on monitoring and, making sure they have better data on the air impacts and other impacts they've had over the years," said DNREC Secretary Collin O'Mara.